Shark Valley Tram Trail: A Biking Adventure in The Everglades

 A Common Sighting in Shark Valley

 Around halfway through the loop was a concrete observation tower, which was easily the tallest thing in the area.
-I parked the bike, and ascended the circular ramp.
-The tower offered some great views of the everglades.
+I parked the bike and ascended the circular ramp.
+The tower offered some great views of the Everglades.
 After enjoying the view and finishing off my Pub Sub, I hopped back on the bike and continued the ride.

 Shark Valley Observation Tower